Cartoone9/ft_printf/README.md

 ## Usage

-This project is only asking for a static library file (`.a`) and not a working program, to compile you can use:
+This project is only asking for a static library file (`.a`) and not a working program, to compile it you can use:
 ```bash
 make
 # or